Running a business is not as easy as it appears, it’s actually a herculean task being

 your proper due diligence and make sure you have enough information to make a

-2. IF IT LOOKS TOO GOOD TO BE TRUE, TAKE A LOOK AT IT AGAIN
+decision on whether the deal is indeed beneficial and should be pursued. - IF IT LOOKS TOO GOOD TO BE TRUE, TAKE A LOOK AT IT AGAIN

 As a follow up to 1 above, I’m sure you’ve heard the popular saying that goes “if it